compbiozurich/UZH-BIO392/course-results/2021/ann-kristin-jochum/2021-09-22-Ann-Kristin-Jochum-notes-genome-resources.md

 * If you search for a condition, you get the top 20 genes, genes with mutations and genes without mutations that are correlated
 * You can look for different kinds of variants
 * Quite easy to understand genome browser

+### ClinGen
+* Regularily updated
+* Really nice layout
+* Interesting options like Gene-Disease Validity, Variant Pathogenicity, Clinical Actionability, Dosage Sensitivity, Somatic Cancer Variant and Baseline Annotation
+* Seems to be mostly correlations(?)

+### ICGC Cancer Genome Projects
+* Also really nice layout
+* Quite a few external references and also an overview over mutations and drugs for specific genes
+* Nice interface to look through the cancer projects
+* Apparently the ICGC [ARGO Data Platform](https://platform.icgc-argo.org/) is the successor(?)

+### PMKB Precision Medicine Knowledgebase
+* You can check different mutations in cancers of different regions of the body, with a short explanation and clinical relevance
+* You can also check different tumors and mutations that are present in them
+* Easy to understand

+### Progenetix arrayMap
+* Data from different sources
+* Nice search function
+* There's a plotting tool which sounds pretty cool